cobapen/sphinx-theme-mochi/_sources/Pages/usage.md.txt

 # Usage

 Sphinx-theme-mochi is a static theme with a python script bundled.
-The usage should be straightforward.

 ## Foldable navtree

-The content of sidebar navtree is generated from the sphinx's toctree.
-Use `toctree::` directive to detect files.
+The content of sidebar navigation is generated from the sphinx's toctree.
+Use `toctree::` directive to structure your files.

 ```rst
 ..  toctree::